-Hill PDA also observed that most of the businesses in the B6 zone are low employment generators.
-The largest employer in the B6 Enterprise Corridor, Lowes, is considering relocating and it is likely to do so if the current planning controls are retained.
+Hill PDA also investigated the potential employment opportunities for Options 1 and 3 (Table 3).
+It observed that most of the businesses in the B6 zone are low employment generators.
+The largest employer in the B6 Enterprise Corridor, Lowes, is considering relocating and it is likely to do so, if the current planning controls are retained.
 Employment opportunities will continue to decline as large floor plate businesses vacate this area.
-In this respect the B6 zone is not preventing employment decline and it is weakening the prospects for urban renewal.
+In this respect the B6 zone is not preventing employment decline and in the case of Lowes-Manhattan, may be precipitating the loss of this major employer from the precinct.